 I am pretty much on quest to eat the best, most pure food during this pregnancy.
-These delicious protein pregnancy muffins are both sweet and healthy, making them the perfect go to snack for maternity.
+These delicious protein muffins are both sweet and healthy, making them the perfect pregnancy snack.
 With chocolate chunks, protein powder, and nutritious toppings, these muffins satisfy that mom-to-be late afternoon craving without feeling guilty.

 This post contains affiliate links, which means I may make a small commission off items you buy at no extra cost to you.